karrick/gosync/README.md

 Go provides access to mutexes and condition variables that both work with the scheduler to prevent polling.
 But it does not provide access to semaphores.
-Interestingly, Go's implementation of condition variables uses semaphores in Go's runtime, which does in fact work with the Go scheduler to mark go-routines as elibible to run or blocked.
-But this internal implementation of semaphores in Go is not accessible to programmers not working in Go's runtime or standard library.
+Interestingly, Go's implementation of condition variables uses semaphores in Go's run-time, which does in fact work with the Go scheduler to mark go-routines as eligible to run or blocked.
+But this internal implementation of semaphores in Go is not accessible to programmers not working in Go's run-time or standard library.

 Many in the Go community discourage use of the provided mutexes and condition variables, not because the implementations are bad.
-Quite the reveerse: Go's mutexes and condition variables are very well implemented.
-They are efficient and well integrated with the runtime scheduler.
+Quite the reverse: Go's mutexes and condition variables are very well implemented.
+They are efficient and well integrated with the run-time scheduler.
 However, many people have stated that because writing concurrent software is difficult, all application developers should write software that uses concurrency primitives at a higher-level of